Hurricane (Eden Golan song): Eurovision-related and other media

 In a Wiwibloggs review containing several reviews from several critics, the song was rated 5.9 out of 10 points, earning 27th out of 37 songs on the site's annual ranking.
 Another review conducted by ESC Bubble that contained reviews from a combination of readers and juries rated the song last out of any song in the Eurovision semi-final "Hurricane" was competing against.
 Jon O'Brien, a writer for Vulture, ranked the song 32nd out of the 37 songs competing in that year's contest, calling the song "generic as they come, a Demi Lovato–esque power ballad that tries to say a lot but ends up saying nothing at all".
 In contrast, ESC Beat's Doron Lahav praised the song, ranking the song second overall out of the 37 songs competing in the contest.
 They gave positive remarks on Golan's vocal abilities and stated that they thought the song was "meaningful and serves as a global message".
 Scotsman writer Erin Adam also gave the song a favourable review, also praising Golan's vocals and rating the song seven out of 10 points.

 Betting odds

 Around two weeks after "Hurricane" was released, on 22 March, it was listed in eighth in overall betting odds to win the Eurovision Song Contest 2024.
 Within the 12 days between the song's release and the day the odds were gathered, the song had risen by two positions.
 After a brief fall to ninth, the song shot back up to eighth by 16 April, which The Jerusalem Post interpreted was due to the Iranian drone attacks which had occurred three days prior.
 Two weeks before the contest, on 27 April 2024, "Hurricane" rose to seventh.
-After Golan's qualification from the semi-final, she rose to second overall, only behind Croatia's Baby Lasagna.
+After Golan's qualification from the semi-final, she rose to second overall, only behind Croatia's Baby Lasagna, which was attributed to Italian broadcaster RAI accidentally displaying what appeared to be the televoting percentages recorded in the country, led by Israel with nearly 40% of the vote.